CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 - Address and describe the tradeoffs of different architectures
 - Integrate pre-trained foundational large language models into an existing software system
 - Evaluate the performance/quality of LLM powered features
+- Design test suites that include unit, integration, and mock testing, to ensure robustness and reliability
 - Engineer techniques to improve the performance of pre-trained models on application-specific tasks
 - Decide whether an LLM powered solution is production ready